 Stage time seems much longer than real time.
 Keep it short and sweet and you'll make 'em smile.
 Make it long and ponderous and the audience will be groaning.

-5. CDs to be played must be turned in with your form.
-Please be sure to clearly label your CD with your name and costume title.
-You will be able to retrieve your CD from the sound crew after the masquerade.
+5. MP3s to be played must be turned in with your form.
+Please be sure to clearly label your memory stick with your name and costume title.
+You will be able to retrieve your memory stick from the sound crew after the masquerade.

 Also, if your costume was purchased as a package costume from a professional costume supplier, you may show it but you will not be eligible for a prize.
 We may not catch all of these but we do have an expert on the judging panel who knows most of them.

-Hall costume awards will be given at the Necronomi-Prom.
+Hall costume awards will be given out during the day Saturday.

-Art Show Gaming History Charities Contact Us Site Map
+Art Show Schedule Charities History Contact Us Site Map